What should come to mind with the name

 The Australian Labradoodle is a well-proportioned dog with an intelligent, faithful appearance.

 The breed doesn’t shed, hence it’s coat exhibits less of the smell associated with most canines.
-It’s also generally suitable for people with allergies, though this should be checked on an individual basis.
+It’s also generally suitable for people with allergies, though this should be checked on an

 Because it is so easily trained, friendly and affectionate, it is highly agreeable